daxtonb/elevator-app/README.md

 # Elevator App
 Elevator App is an event-driven application that simulates a basic elevator.
-This project is  composed of four parts: the Core class library, the ASP.NET Server, the React.js Client, and the Test testing framework.
+This project is  composed of four parts: the Core class library, the ASP.NET Core Server, the React.js Client, and the Test testing framework.

 ## Usage
 First, navigate to the ElevatorApp.Server directory and run the command.